Many people use bicycles as their preferred means of transport. Some ride bikes for health and fitness; others want to avoid paying high gas prices.

 If you own a home, your homeowners policy provides some bicycle insurance in the form of personal property coverage.
 A renters insurance policy will do the same.

-Be sure to contact your agent to discuss whether it makes sense for you to add your bicycle as a line item on your homeowners insurance policy, and whether you need an additional rider, or a separate "insurance floater" to provide the protection you need.
+Be sure to contact your agent to discuss whether it makes sense for you to add your bicycle as a line item on your homeowners insurance policy, and whether you need an additional rider, or a separate insurance floater, to provide the protection you need.

 In a catastrophic incident, such as a home fire, your losses in terms of personal belongings can quickly exceed the limit of your policy.

-Look for Bicycle Insurance When…
+When to Look for Bicycle Insurance

 Purchasing a bicycle insurance policy may make sense for you under the following circumstances: